ritikasharma1505/Portfolio-demo/README.md

 ### This is a demo portfolio deployed as a static website on Amazon S3 using GitHub Actions

-Project credits - Shubham Londhe
+Project credits - Shubham Londhe(Train with Shubham)